 Sugar has calories, but no additional nutritional value and the calories can add up fast.
 Many sweet treats also contain unhealthy amounts of saturated and trans-fats.

 Is some sugar acceptable?
 Sure, in moderation.
 Choosemyplate.gov allows you to have a few discretionary calories each day.
 However, if you are overweight or obese, you may need to decrease your total calorie consumption, which will also decrease your discretionary calorie allowance.

 Enjoying an occasional high-calorie sweet treat probably won't hurt you if you're at a healthy weight, but it shouldn't become a daily habit.
-If you're concerned about your weight, you can use my BMI calculator to see if you are overweight and my Calorie Calculator to see how many calories you need each day.
-I've also got some tips for helping you with excessive sugar cravings:
+Here's some advice:

 - Get some exercise.
 You may feel better if you go for a walk or get some other type of exercise.
 Exercise will stimulate brain chemicals that will improve your mood.